DeGennaroComputingInc/literate-configuration-docker-postgresql/README.md

 # literate-configuration-docker-postgresql

-A literate programming project to install, configure and run PostgresSQL in a Docker container TODO setup an org-babel tangle for the readme
+A literate programming project to install, configure and run PostgresSQL in a Docker container

+## TODOs

+1. TODO setup an org-babel tangle for the readme
+2.